 Accounting for the effects of complex sampling design (design effects) when analyzing DAWN data

-The DAWN (Drug Abuse Warning Network) employs a two-stage (stratified cluster) sample design for the selection of emergency department (ED) visits caused or contributed to by drugs within hospitals.
+The DAWN (Drug Abuse Warning Network) employs a two-stage (stratified cluster) sample design for the selection of hospital emergency department (ED) visits caused or contributed to by drugs.
 The DAWN public use file (PUF) includes the following complex design variables: variance estimation stratum (STRATA), primary sampling unit (PSU), secondary sampling unit (REPLICATE), PSU frame size (PSUFRAME), and analysis case weight (CASEWGT).
-The DAWN PUF has no missing values in the design variables STRATA, PSU, PSUFRAME, REPLICATE, and CASEWGT; analysis variables can have missing values.
+The DAWN PUF has no missing values in the design variables STRATA, PSU, PSUFRAME, REPLICATE, and CASEWGT; however, analysis variables can have missing values.

 The default method for estimating standard errors is Taylor series linearization for SAS, SPSS, SUDAAN, and Stata software, but SAS can only account the variance contribution from the first-stage.
 SAS is not currently able to fully and properly account for the DAWN sampling design.